prabhat-jha-cs/learning-from-blog/README.md

-# learning-from-blog
+# learning-from-blogs

-learning from blog
+learning from blogs